Pyrdacor/Ambermoon.net/README.md

 # Ambermoon.net

+Version 1.0.14 brings items and inventory to the game.
+Even drag&drop works.
+Missing is the ability to equip items or drag only a partial amount.

 Version 1.0.13 is out now.
 It has a bunch of new features like:
 - Smooth moving with the mouse (arrow cursors)
 - Fading effect for map transitions